timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

     CREATE TEMPORARY TABLE cpu_temp AS SELECT * FROM cpu WITH NO DATA;
     ```
 1. Insert your data into the backfill table.
-1. Call the supplied backfill function.
+1. Call the supplied backfill procedure.
     ```sql
     CALL decompress_backfill(staging_table=>'cpu_temp', destination_hypertable=>'cpu');
     ```